microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 Let's see this in action in the OpenAI or Azure OpenAI Playground:

-- Use the same prompt with different LLM deployments (e.g, OpenAI , Azure OpenAI, Hugging Face) - did you see the variations?.
+- Use the same prompt with different LLM deployments (e.g, OpenAI, Azure OpenAI, Hugging Face) - did you see the variations?
 - Use the same prompt repeatedly with the _same_ LLM deployment (e.g., Azure OpenAI playground) - how did these variations differ?

 ### Hallucinations Example